-That Council support the Beverley 2022 Working Group proposal for the two-day festival and any financial implications be adopted into the 2021/22 financial budget.
+That Council support the Beverley 2022 Working Group proposal for the two-day festival and any financial implications be adopted into the draft 2021/22 Budget.

 12.6 Swimming Pool - Business Case

 Council to consider the commencement of a Business Case for the Beverley Swimming Pool.